Deep Dive: Hybrid Systems – The Future of Extraction

 • 58 mm portafilter standard (wide accessory compatibility)

-Hybrid systems offer a compelling sensory advantage: because fresh water is always used, the clarity of the taste is exceptionally high .
-For your everyday espresso, we recommend Cozy Chocolate or Nutty Delight – the precise temperature control delivers a rounded and full-bodied chocolatey, nutty flavor.
-Very Nutty also works superbly on these machines.
+Hybrid systems offer an exciting sensory advantage: because fresh water is always used, the clarity of taste is particularly high.
+For everyday espresso, we recommend Cozy Chocolate or Nutty Delight – the clean temperature control brings out the chocolaty, nutty body round and full-bodied into the cup.
+Very Nutty also works excellently on these machines.

-Especially with the Arkel Coast and its manual flow control, you can precisely control the pressure build-up: slow pre-infusion at 2-3 bar for maximum body, then a gentle increase to brewing pressure.
-The WPM Primus goes even further: thanks to its gear pump and 20 storable pressure curves, you can profile each phase of extraction in 0.1-bar increments – from the slow increase to the controlled pressure drop at the end.
-With the Ligre youn, the three predefined brewing profiles handle this automatically – from mild and gentle to strong and intense.
-Those who want to experiment can try Wild Peach at 94 degrees Celsius with a slow pre-infusion to see how precisely these machines extract light roasts.
+Especially with the Arkel Coast and its manual Flow Control, you can precisely control pressure build-up: slow pre-infusion at 2 – 3 Bar for maximum body, then a gentle increase to brewing pressure.
+The WPM Primus goes even further: thanks to its Gear Pump and 20 storable pressure curves, you can profile every phase of extraction in 0.1-Bar increments – from a slow rise to a controlled pressure drop at the end.
+With the Ligre youn, the three predefined brewing profiles handle this automatically – from mild-gentle to strong-intense.
+If you want to experiment, you can test how precisely these machines dissolve light roasts with Wild Peach at 94 degrees and slow pre-infusion.

 Who are hybrid espresso machines suitable for?

-Hybrid machines are for those who want the best of both worlds : the speed and efficiency of modern heating technology combined with the sensory depth of traditional systems.
-They're ideal if you don't want to wait in the morning, value energy efficiency, and don't compromise on quality.
-The Arkel Coast, in particular, with its saturated brew group and manual flow control, bridges the gap between compact design and professional standards.
+Hybrids are for those who want the best of both worlds: the speed and efficiency of modern heating technology, combined with the sensory depth of traditional systems.
+If you don't want to wait in the morning, value energy efficiency, and make no compromises on quality.
+Especially the Arkel Coast, with its saturated group head and manual Flow Control, bridges the gap between compact design and professional standards.

-The Ligre youn is the machine for design-conscious connoisseurs: Easy Mode delivers barista-quality results at the touch of a button from day one, while Nerd Mode gives professionals full control over temperature, brewing pressure, and brew pause.
-The WPM Primus is aimed at adventurous home baristas and small cafés: its gear pump with real-time pressure profiling, 20 memory slots, and a temperature range of 70 to 98 degrees makes it one of the most versatile tools in its price range.
-Combined with a high-quality coffee grinder and an Acaia precision scale, you'll get the most out of all three machines.
+The Ligre youn is the machine for design-conscious connoisseurs: Easy Mode delivers barista results at the touch of a button from day one, while Nerd Mode gives professionals full control over temperature, brewing pressure, and brewing pause.
+The WPM Primus is aimed at experimental home baristas and small cafes: its Gear Pump with real-time pressure profiling, 20 memory slots, and a temperature range of 70 to 98 degrees makes it one of the most versatile tools in this price range.
+In combination with a high-quality coffee grinder and an Acaia precision scale, you'll get the most out of all three machines.

-In our showrooms in Bern (Gerberngasse 44) and Zurich (Hagenholzstrasse 50b) , the Arkel Coast , the WPM Primus , and the Ligre youn are available for you to experience.
-Compare them to a La Marzocco Micra or an E61 machine.
+In our showrooms in Bern (Gerberngasse 44) and Zurich (Hagenholzstrasse 50b), the Arkel Coast, the WPM Primus, and the Ligre youn are available for you to experience.
+Compare them with a La Marzocco Micra or an E61 machine.

 The WPM Primus and the Arkel Coast can be ordered directly from our webshop.
-The Ligre youn is available through our showroom partner – consultation and product demonstrations are offered at the Coffee Coaching Club.
-Call or email us to arrange a no-obligation appointment.
+The Ligre youn is available from us as a showroom partner – consultation and product demonstration at the Coffee Coaching Club.
+Call us or write to us for a non-binding appointment.

 What is the difference between a thermoblock and a hybrid system?

-A simple thermoblock heats water on demand using a heated metal block.
-This is fast, but the temperature stability is often insufficient for demanding espresso.
-Hybrid systems go further: active brew group heating, PID control with real-time correction, saturated brew groups, or dedicated boilers.
+A pure thermoblock heats water on demand through a heated metal block.
+This is fast, but the temperature stability is often not sufficient for demanding espresso.
+Hybrid systems go further: active group head heating, PID control with real-time correction, saturated groups, or dedicated boilers.
 The result is the speed of a thermoblock with the precision of a boiler system.

-Can the Arkel Coast compete with a La Marzocco?
+Can the Arkel Coast keep up with a La Marzocco?

-In terms of temperature stability, the Arkel Coast, thanks to its electrically enhanced saturated brew group, comes remarkably close to a La Marzocco .
-It also features manual flow control, which the La Marzocco Micra and Linea Mini lack.
-The steam boiler (1 liter) is smaller than the Linea Mini's, but perfectly adequate for home use.
-However, the Coast costs roughly half the price of a Linea Mini.
-The best way to compare them is to visit our showroom and see them in person.
+In terms of temperature stability, the Arkel Coast comes remarkably close to a La Marzocco thanks to its electrically enhanced saturated brew group.
+Additionally, it offers manual flow control, which the La Marzocco Micra and Linea Mini R do not.
+The steam boiler (1 liter) is smaller than that of the Linea Mini R, but perfectly adequate for home use.
+However, the Coast costs about half the price of a Linea Mini R. It's best to compare both directly in our showroom.

 How energy-efficient are hybrid machines really?

 Significantly more efficient than conventional boiler machines.
-According to the manufacturer, the Ligre youn consumes up to 57% less energy per year – thanks to on-demand heating, an eco mode, and a programmable timer.
+According to the manufacturer, the Ligre youn consumes up to 57% less energy per year – thanks to on-demand heating, eco mode, and a programmable timer.
 Up to 220 espressos can be prepared with 1 kWh.
-The Arkel Coast offers insulated boilers and an energy-saving mode; the steam boiler can be switched off separately when only espresso is being brewed – this saves considerable energy in espresso-only mode.
+The Arkel Coast offers insulated boilers and an energy-saving mode; the steam boiler can be switched off separately if only espresso is being brewed – this saves significant electricity in pure espresso mode.

 Can I experience hybrid machines at the Coffee Coaching Club?

 Yes.
-The Arkel Coast , the WPM Primus , and the Ligre Youn are on display in our showrooms in Bern and Zurich.
-Come by, try out different brewing profiles, and compare them with traditional machines.
-No appointment necessary – but feel free to call us beforehand if you'd like some advice.
+The Arkel Coast, the WPM Primus, and the Ligre youn are available in our showrooms in Bern and Zurich.
+Come by, try different brewing profiles, and compare them with traditional machines.
+No appointment is necessary – but feel free to call us beforehand if you would like a consultation.

-Transparency is important to us – therefore, we also take an honest look at points discussed in forums and reviews:
+Transparency is important to us – hence an honest look at points discussed in forums and reviews:

-• Arkel Coast: The actual heat-up time is approximately 9–12 minutes, including the steam boiler reaching operating temperature (the manufacturer states under 6 minutes, referring to the brew boiler alone).
-As a young manufacturer from Portugal, their service network is smaller than that of established brands – however, we, as their partner, provide initial consultation and support.
+• Arkel Coast: The actual heat-up time is approx. 9 – 12 minutes if the steam boiler also needs to reach operating temperature (the manufacturer states under 6 minutes, which refers to the brew boiler alone).
+As a young manufacturer from Portugal, the service network is smaller than with established brands – but we, as partners, provide initial consultation and support.

-• Ligre youn: At 45 cm wide, this machine is wider than many competitors – factor that into your kitchen planning.
-The purchase process is handled directly through Ligre, not via our webshop.
-This machine is in the upper price range (comparable to La Marzocco Home machines).
+• Ligre youn: At 45 cm wide, the machine is wider than many competitors – factor this into your kitchen planning.
+The purchase process runs directly through Ligre, not through our webshop.
+The machine is in the upper price segment (comparable to La Marzocco Home machines).

-• WPM Primus: The external 1.8-liter water tank stands next to the machine, not integrated – this requires additional space on the work surface.
-As a Chinese manufacturer, WPM is even less established in Europe than its competitors; the service network is being built up through authorized distributors.
-The gear pump is a major advantage in practice, but makes the machine more demanding to maintain than models with vibration pumps.
+• WPM Primus: The external 1.8-liter water tank stands next to the machine, not integrated – this requires additional counter space.
+As a Chinese manufacturer, WPM is less established in Europe than the competition; the service network is being built up through authorized distributors.
+The Gear Pump is a big plus for practical use but makes the machine more demanding to maintain than models with vibration pumps.

-For hybrid systems: Cozy Chocolate , Nutty Delight , and Very Nutty are our everyday recommendations – chocolatey, nutty, and full-bodied.
-The precise temperature control of hybrid machines brings these aromas to the cup with exceptional clarity and balance.
-If you have a machine with flow control or electronic pre-infusion ( Arkel Coast , WPM Primus , Ligre youn ), experiment with Wild Peach at 94 degrees Celsius and slow pre-infusion – this will bring out the delicate peach and apricot notes particularly clearly.
+For hybrid systems: Cozy Chocolate, Nutty Delight, and Very Nutty are our recommendations for everyday use – chocolaty, nutty, full-bodied.
+The clean temperature control of hybrid machines brings out precisely these flavors particularly clearly and roundly in the cup.
+If you have a machine with Flow Control or electronic pre-infusion (Arkel Coast, WPM Primus, Ligre youn), experiment with Wild Peach at 94 degrees and slow pre-infusion – the delicate peach and apricot notes will come out particularly clearly.